-Students of A Level History have the opportunity to take part in the national Great Debate competition, Wirral Youth Parliament and the essay competition run by the Historical Association each year.
-Participation in the Holocaust Education Trust's lessons from the Auschwitz programme is offered, along with other visits to historical sites.
+Students of A Level History have the opportunity to take part in the national Great Debate competition and the essay competitions run by the Historical Association and other organisations each year.
+Participation in the Holocaust Education Trust's online Holocaust education programme is offered, along with other visits to historical sites.